Restore a database backup

 CREATE DATABASE mydatabase;

-Restore a backup located in an AWS S3 storage
+Restore a backup located in a cloud storage

 Neo4j uses the AWS SDK v2 to call the APIs on AWS using AWS URLs.
 Alternatively, you can override the endpoints so that the AWS SDK can communicate with alternative storage systems, such as Ceph, Minio, or LocalStack, using the system variables aws.endpointUrls3, aws.endpointUrlS3, or aws.endpointUrl, or the environments variables AWS_ENDPOINT_URL_S3 or AWS_ENDPOINT_URL.